 Lean UX: Applying Lean Principles to Improve User Experience, by Jeff Gothelf

 This is an extremely pragmatic way to look at solving product and design-related problems.
-It suggests a workable framework that drives cross-functional teams toward solving the specific problems.
+It suggests a workable framework that drives cross-functional teams toward solving specific problems.
 Beyond the framework, it promotes an iterative development process aimed at testing hypotheses in order to validate whether or not your team is on the right path to solving the problems you’ve identified.
 It’s short, sweet, and practical.

 How to Get Your Point Across in 30 Seconds or Less, by Milo O. Frank